walterhiggins/WMPJS/book-outline.md

 @@listing recipe.js The Ender Bow Recipe

 Save the file, reload using the `/reload` command and then bring up the crafting grid by right-clicking on a crafting table.
 When you place Ender Pearls, String and Sticks in the Grid you should see an shimmering bow appear in the right hand side.
-See the screenshot below:
+See Figure @@figref{ender-bow-recipe.png}:

 @@figure ender-bow-recipe.png Crafting Recipe for a Bow